Persistent carbene: Metal complexes

-Schrock carbenes; in which carbenes are tethered to a metal and an electron-donating group.
-The reactions that such carbenes participate in are very different from those in which organic carbenes participate.

-Triplet state carbene chemistry

-Persistent triplet state carbenes are likely to have very similar reactivity as other non-persistent triplet state carbenes.
+Stable carbenes are roughly isolobal with organophosphines.
+The carbenic lone pair is a good σ donor, and the adjacent, stabilizing heteroatoms enrich the π system with such electrons as to inhibit π backbonding.
+Enders and Hermann have shown ligand rough equivalence between stable carbenes and organophosphines in several catalytic cycles: the carbenes do not activate the metal near so much, but the resulting complexes are far more robust.
+Grubbs has reported replacing a phosphine ligand (PCy3) with an imidazol-2-ylidene in the olefin metathesis catalyst RuCl2(PCy3)2CHPh, and noted increased ring closing metathesis as well as exhibiting "a remarkable air and water stability".

+Molecules containing two and three carbene moieties have been prepared as potential bidentate and tridentate carbene ligands.

 Physical properties

 Those carbenes that have been isolated to date tend to be colorless solids with low melting points.
 These carbenes tend to sublime at low temperatures under high vacuum.

+X-ray structures of imidazolic carbenes show N–C–N bond angles of 103–110°, but typically 104°.

+Nonaromatic carbenes typically exhibit larger angles: dihydroimidazole-2-ylidene shows a N–C–N bond angle of about 106°, whilst the angle of an acyclic carbene is 121°.
+Contrariwise, monoamino carbenes X-ray structures have shown N–C–X bond angles of around 104° and 109° respectively.

+NMR

 One of the more useful physical properties is the diagnostic chemical shift of the carbenic carbon atom in the 13C-NMR spectrum.
 Typically this peak is in the range between 200 and 300 ppm, where few other peaks appear in the 13C-NMR spectrum.
-An example is shown on the left for a cyclic diaminocarbene which has a carbenic peak at 238 ppm.
+For example, bis(isopropyl)imidazolidinylidene exhibits a peak at 238 ppm:

+Imidazole-based carbenes generally have diagnostic 13C NMR chemical shift values between 210 and 230 ppm for the carbenic carbon:

+Triazole-based carbenes have shifts between 210 and 220 ppm, while nonaromatic diaminocarbenes have shifts between 230 and 270 ppm (see diagram).

+Acyclic, monoamino carbenes have shifts between 250 and 300 ppm for the carbenic carbon, further downfield than any other table carbene.

 Upon coordination to metal centers, the 13C carbene resonance usually shifts highfield, depending on the Lewis acidity of the complex fragment.
 Based on this observation, Huynh et al. developed a new methodology to determine ligand donor strengths by 13C NMR analysis of trans-palladium(II)-carbene complexes.
 The use of a 13C-labeled N-heterocyclic carbene ligand also allows for the study of mixed carbene-phosphine complexes, which undergo trans-cis-isomerization due to the trans effect.